Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Introduction

 \section{Introduction}

 Liquid crystals (LCs) underlie technological advancement, exemplified by LC displays.
-Many biological systems, from cytoskeletons to lipid bilayers \cite{stewart2003liquid,stewart2004liquid}, also exhibit an LC phase.
-A growing body of literature draws parallels between cell ordering and LCs, where the orientation of an individual cell is represented by a headless vector (the ``director''), and steric interaction between cells causes them to co-align \cite{endresen2021topological, balasubramaniam2021investigating, kawaguchi2017topological, yashunsky2022chiral}.
+Many biological systems, from cytoskeletons to lipid bilayers \cite{stewart2003liquid,stewart2004liquid}, also exhibit LC phases.
+A growing body of literature draws parallels between cell ordering and nematic LC, where the orientation of an individual cell is represented by a headless vector (the ''director''), and steric interaction between cells causes neighboring cells to co-align \cite{endresen2021topological, balasubramaniam2021investigating, kawaguchi2017topological, yashunsky2022chiral}.
 In addition, cells also align parallel with physical boundaries \cite{bade2018edges, duclos2014perfect}, akin to LC anchoring, and exhibit deformations analogous to classical splay and bend modes \cite{murali2025splay}.
-As density increases, elongated cells undergo a disorder-to-order transition \cite{luo2022cell}, suggesting a collective mechanism for sensing substrate anisotropy.
-At high densities, the system jams, and both reorientation and proliferation cease \cite{parmar2025proliferating}.
+As density increases, elongated cells undergo a disorder-to-order transition \cite{luo2022cell}.
+Cell–cell alignment amplifies single-cell mechanotransduction, suggesting a collective mechanism for sensing substrate anisotropy, until the system eventually becomes arrested at high density \cite{parmar2026proliferating}.